There are numerous reasons a lawyer may consider moving toward an alternative career path.

 LAW SCHOOL & BAR ASSOCIATION ALTERNATIVE CAREER FOR LAWYERS PAGES

-In this section I have highlighted some of the most relevant alternative careers for lawyers' resources from law school and bar association websites.
+In this section I have highlighted some of the most relevant alternative careers for attorneys resources from law school and bar association websites.

 Santa Clara Law's Alternative Careers page lays out a three-step process for the lawyer considering an alternative career path:

 What Can You Do?
 What Do You Want to Do?